 Sandhill Loop Trail

 Note: the Sandhill Loop can only be reached from the north via the Turkey Creek Trail.
-Start at Gore Store Road trailhead and go south for 4 miles.
+Start at Gore Store Road trailhead and go south for 4 miles (a 9-mile roundtrip hike).
 The bridge connecting Sandhill and Kirby is closed due to flood damage.
 Contact us for updates.

 Both the inner 0.3-mile loop and the outer 1-mile loop pass through a small bog of pitcher plants.
 The inner loop continues through a savannah that has abundant summer wildflowers, while the outer loop winds through a woodland composed primarily of longleaf pines.
 This is one of the best places in the preserve to see birds and wildflowers, as well as the tiny red sundew plants.